 Note.
 When asked if the school district cares about the school, parent/guardian respondents were in the following categories: 12% "strongly disagree," 17% "agree," 42% neutral, 29% "agree," and 0% "strongly agree."

-Figure 37.
-Parent/guardian's thoughts on whether the school district cares about the Academy.
+Figure 34.
+Parent/Guardian thoughts on whether the school district cares about the school.